janivaltteri/djp-mcds/README.md

 4. Change the contents of `userlist.json`

 The included example list creates two users, `tester` and `autotrimmer`.
 The `autotrimmer` is required, and must not be removed, but you might want to change the users password.

+5. Add your host to settings

+Your host name should be listed in `djpmcds/djpmcds/settings.py` `ALLOWED_HOSTS`